andrewoh531/gmail-attachments-to-gdrive/README.md

 ```

 **NOTE:** As you change your application code as well as dependencies during development, you might want to research how to handle dependencies in Golang at scale.

+## Setting Up AWS Parameter Store
+The following credentials/keys will need to be stored in AWS Parameter Store as secure strings
+using the default KMS keys:
+- Gmail client credentials: This is a JSON file but you can copy the contents as a secure string.
+  You can retrieve the JSON credentials from the [Google developer console page](https://console.developers.google.com/apis/credentials)
+- GMail user's refresh token: The OAuth2 refresh token is used to authorize the application to search your gmail account.
+  [Here](https://github.com/andrewoh531/gmail-authenticator) is sample app that can do this for you.

 ### Building